Israel77/xbps-custom-pkgs/README.md

 # xbps-custom-pkgs
-My package templates for xbps-src
+My package templates for xbps-src, use at your own risk.